-At Abigail Lodge Care Home, residents are considered part of the family.
-We put their health and happiness at the heart of everything we do, and our dedicated team of nurses and carers actively encourage residents to take part in all decisions - contributing to everything from the way their rooms look to the therapies they receive.
+At Abigail Lodge, residents are considered part of the family.
+We love to encourage residents to take part in all decisions - contributing to everything from the way their room looks, to the therapies they receive.

 Life at Abigail Lodge Care Home